CW: 2200Z January 27 to 2200Z January 29

-VII.
-SCORING: All stations—the final score is the result of the total QSO points multiplied by the sum of all multipliers (states, VE provinces, DX countries).
+All stations—the final score is the result of the total QSO points multiplied by the sum of all multipliers (states, VE provinces, DX countries).

 X. LOG INSTRUCTIONS:

-The new deadline for log submissions is 5 days from the end of the contest.
+The deadline for log submissions is 5 days from the end of the contest.

 Cabrillo formatted logs are received by a log processing robot.
-If your log has been submitted correctly, the robot will reply with an e-mail containing a tracking (confirmation) number.
+If your log has been submitted correctly, the robot will reply with a confirmation.
 If there is a problem with your log, the robot will send you an error message containing suggestions for how to fix your log.
 Read this e-mail carefully.
 Most log submission problems are minor and can be corrected in one pass.
 Submit your log as many times as needed.
 The last submitted log will be the version that counts for your official entry.
-Once you receive a tracking number, your log has been accepted.
-Inquiries may be sent to <questions@CQ160.com>.
+You can check the status of your log at our web page Log Received tab.
+Other inquiries may be sent to <firstname.lastname@example.org>.